 - Make your debt easier to manage: Taking control of your situation and proactively making a plan to fix it gives you some peace of mind, not to mention reduces the stress of managing multiple payments with different due dates.

-- Cut your interest charges: The average individual has 3.8 credit cards—and interest rates.
+- Cut your interest charges: The average individual has 3.84 credit cards—with typically high interest rates.
 Not to mention car payments, medical bills, mortgages, and student loans.
 By settling high-interest debts with a lower-interest loan, you can reduce the money you burn in interest.

 - Reduce your credit utilization score to improve your credit score: Your credit utilization score, or the ratio of your debt to your credit limit, may impact your credit score.
 By paying off multiple debts through consolidation, you will improve your credit utilization score by using less of your available credit, and therefore possibly your credit score, more quickly.

 - Debt settlement programs may hurt your credit score: Debt settlement programs, where you hire a credit counseling agency to negotiate lower payments for your debts, may sound appealing, but they can actually hurt your credit score if the debt is not paid in full or if you miss payments.
 There can also be costly fees associated with the service, as well as scams.

 Consolidating your debt is not a get out of jail free card.
 Racking up that debt happened for a reason.
 To get on solid financial footing, you need to be ready to make personal spending changes.

 “If you have not truly committed to curing the problem of not living within in your means, a successful consolidation can quite often set off a new round of spending.
 Then, in a short while, you may have dug an even deeper hole," Cannataro says, which leads to some cons to consider before consolidating your debt.